 Monitoring progress is an integral part of teaching and leadership within our schools.
 Parents/carers, pupils and staff are involved in reviewing the impact of interventions for learners with SEND.
 We follow the 'assess, plan, do, review' model and ensure that parents/carers and children are involved in each step.
 Before any additional provision is selected to help a child, the SENDCo, teacher, parent/carer and learner agree what they expect to be different following this intervention.
 A baseline, where possible, will also be recorded, which can be used to compare the impact of the provision.
+This will be put into a learning plan.

-Children, parents/carers and their teaching and support staff will be directly involved in reviewing progress.
-This review can be built in to the intervention itself, or it can be a formal meeting, where we all discuss progress and next steps.
-If a learner has a statement or an Education Health and Care Plan (EHC plan,) the same procedures may take place, but will also be formally reviewed annually or earlier if the outcome/outcomes have been achieved.
+Children, parents/carers and their teaching and support staff will be directly involved in reviewing progress, in a meeting once a term to discuss your child's learning plan.
+This is where we discuss progress and next steps.
+A small number of children (about 3.9% of the school population nationally) may need something called an Education Health and Care Plan (EHCP).
+The same procedures may take place, but will also be formally reviewed annually or earlier if the outcome/outcomes have been achieved.